Skip to content

 keep_forinherits [defaults] keep_for

-A service’s run history can grow much faster than a task’s because each crash is a new run row.
-Set keep_runs defensively — 200 is a reasonable starting point for a flap-prone service.
+One thing to keep in mind — a service’s history can grow a lot faster than a task’s, because every crash is another run row.
+So set keep_runs with that in mind; 200 is a sensible starting point for a service that’s prone to flapping.

 See Logs & retention for the underlying behaviour.